Howdju/howdju/docs/adrs/ADR 2 Type Design.md

 allow an empty string there, even if this it not a valid final state to submit the entity.

+## `CreateModel`s

+EditModels for creating new things.

-If an editor would allow choosing between and editing alternative specializations of a related field then the model must represent the alernatives simultaneously so as not to discard intermediate edits.
+If an editor allows choosing between and editing alternative specializations of a related field then the create model must represent the alernatives simultaneously so as not to discard intermediate edits.
 E.g. if a user edits a justification basis proposition, and then switches between it and a different basis, the edits from the proposition should not appear.